spork1on/back-end-playground/README.md

 # back-end-playground
-A comprehensive collection of my back-end development studies.
+A collection of my back-end development studies.

 ## Table of Contents
 - [Description](#description)